 - Testing a different market – When you go into a different market, you find a different type of customer.
 Cloud allows you to easily customize the back-end support to meet diverse needs.

 - Hypergrowth – When you are growing incredibly fast, as occurs during the hypergrowth phase of startups, you need your system to be able to scale with you.
 That’s cloud.
-It also allows you to more efficiently use your resources for peaks and valleys.
+It also allows you to efficiently use your resources for peaks and valleys.
+Moreover, if you have been wondering whether your small business needs CFO services and want to opt for one, having all your financial data on the cloud can help you and the outsourced service provider to manage things much more efficiently.
+Tasks such as cash flow management, reporting accuracy, establishing risks, plannings assets and capital purchases, etc., can be handled and recorded online on the cloud, accessed by only permitted people.
+So, a good option for small businesses expecting or seeing hypergrowth of their brand.

 - IPO – Are you about to become publicly traded?
 If you choose a strong cloud provider, they will have all the parameters in place to be compliant with financial regulations.